adil22jaleel/ERA_V1_Learning/s7_assignment/README.md

 ### File Link: [Step 3 Notebook](https://github.com/adil22jaleel/era-v1-assignments/blob/s7/s7_assignment/S7_Step3.ipynb)

 ### Target:
-1. Acheive accuracy of 99.4 by involving image augmentation and if required by reduction of the learning rate
+1. Achieve accuracy of 99.4 by involving image augmentation and if required by reduction of the learning rate

 2. Make sure the parameters are below 8k and 15 epochs